Phi Gamma Delta: Racism

 The fraternity once used a mascot named "Fiji Man," a thick-lipped, dark-skinned man in a grass skirt, sometimes holding a spear or with a bone in his nose, in the style of a once-common Pacific Islander stereotype.
 Fraternity members built large sculptures of this racist caricature as a party decoration.
 The Phi Gamma Delta national organization has since banned Fiji Man, and now prohibits appearing in blackface at fraternity events.
 Despite this ban, however, some chapters continued to depict Fiji Man through the 1990s, which sparked controversy.

 In 1979, members of the Theta Psi chapter at Colgate University constructed a Fiji Man snow sculpture in front of their chapter house.
 Members of the chapter quickly apologized for the incident, and they later hosted an open discussion forum on the campus regarding racism.

 In 1987, the Mu chapter at the University of Wisconsin–Madison was suspended twice for racism.
 In May, it was closed because of a Fiji Islander party featuring a large caricature of a Pacific Islander with a bone through his nose.
 Eight days after it was reinstated, the chapter was closed again because two Phi Gamma Delta members entered Zeta Beta Tau, a majority-Jewish fraternity, where they began shoving and punching people.
 The members were charged with battery.

-A "slave auction" with Fiji Man decorations held by the Sigma Chi chapter at the University of Southern California in 1989 resulted in mandatory diversity training for the fraternity members.
+The Sigma Chi chapter at the University of Southern California held a "slave auction" with Fiji Man decorations in 1989, resulting in mandatory diversity training for the fraternity members.
 The woman who conducted the training characterized it as not one of her more successful efforts.

-In 1989, members of the Tau Deuteron chapter at the University of Texas handed out t-shirts depicting Fiji Man caused campus-wide apprehension about racism.
-The chapter again caused controversy in 1990 when chapter members handed out t-shirts with a racist Little Black Sambo drawing during a basketball tournament.
+In 1989, members of the Tau Deuteron chapter at the University of Texas handed out t-shirts depicting Fiji Man, causing campus-wide apprehension about racism.
+The chapter again caused controversy in 1990, its members handed out t-shirts with a Little Black Sambo drawing during a basketball tournament.
 500 students protested outside the fraternity house after the incident.
 In response, the chapter was temporarily suspended.

+In the spring of 2023, two pledges of the Omega Phi chapter at the University of Central Florida were photographed blindfolded, with a Nazi symbol on their laps and a Ku Klux Klan "hat' on their heads.
+The photograph was anonymously reported to the university in 2025 and resulted in the interim suspension of the chapter.